vehiloco/crypto-checker/README.md

   Implement the security rules of Android's Strongbox-backed Keystore.
 - [cipher.astub](src/main/java/org/checkerframework/checker/crypto/cipher.astub):
   Implement the security rules of Symmetric Cipher.

+Two forms of a transformation, `algorithm` and `algorithm/mode/padding`, are fully supported by the Crypto Checker.
+Apparently, `algorithm` is easy to indicate in the stub file.
+While you want to express the second form, remember to use the escape character.
+For example, `AES/GCM/NoPadding` should be written as `AES\\/GCM\\/NoPadding` in the stub file. [cipher.astub](src/main/java/org/checkerframework/checker/crypto/cipher.astub) is a good example that combines several secure algorithms in the first and second forms together.

 See [Using stub class](https://checkerframework.org/manual/#stub) for more usage information.